Game Theory for International Relations

 Credits: 4 ECTS

 Game theory deals with the analysis of strategic situations, defined as situations of inter-dependence between rational actors.
 Game theory can thus be used to (1) generate testable hypotheses about outcomes; (2) explain outcomes; and even (3) predict outcomes.
 Examples include:

-(a) The sub-optimal levels of effort currently exerted to curb climate change;
+(a) The sub-optimal levels of effort currently exerted by national governments to curb climate change;

 (b) The unpopular measures imposed by international organizations on countries experiencing economic meltdown;